-We use $p = 0.3$ for $g = 25$ and $50$, and $p = 0.6$ for $g = 100$.
-The groups are aligned in an adjacency matrix of the overlapped-cluster network; each group shares 20\% of the nodes with its left-adjacent group and another 20\% with its right-adjacent group, which results in about $ (0.8 \times (g - 1) + 1) \times (1000/g) \times (1000/g-1) \times p / 2 $ edges in the network. \end{itemize} The random, hub, band, and scale-free networks were generated directly by the \textsf{huge} package, and we slightly modified a function that generates \textit{cluster} networks from the \textsf{huge} package to generate the overlapped-cluster network.
+We use $p = 0.3$ for $g = 25$ and $50$, and $p = 0.6$ for $g = 100$. $|E| \approx (0.8 \times (g - 1) + 1) \times (1000/g) \times (1000/g-1) \times p / 2 $.
+Edges in each group are randomly generated with probability $p$. \end{itemize} For each configuration, we generated expression profiles of $G=1,000$ genes for $N=70$ samples.
+We compare our method with three existing methods: Meinshausen-B{\"u}hlmann graph estimation (\textbf{MB}, \cite{meinshausen2006high}), graphical lasso (\textbf{glasso}, \cite{friedman2008sparse}), and \textbf{correlation thresholding} graph estimation.
+For each of MB and glasso, we identify edges in two different ways.
+First, an edge $e_{mn}$ between nodes $m$ and $n$ is estimated to exist (i.e. $\hat{A}_{mn} = 1$) if the method chooses the node $m$ as a neighbor of $n$ \textbf{and} the node $n$ as a neighbor of $m$, which we name as MB-AND and glasso-AND, respectively.
+Second, an edge $e_{mn}$ is estimated to exist if the method chooses the node $m$ as a neighbor of $n$ \textbf{or} the node $n$ as a neighbor of $m$, which we name as MB-OR and glasso-OR, respectively.
+The sparsity levels of MB and glasso are controlled by a regularization parameter $\lambda$ and the correlation thresholding method by setting different thresholds from 0 to three times the true sparsity level.